Catherine Eagles: Federal judicial service

-On March 10, 2010, President Barack Obama nominated Eagles to a seat in the Middle District of North Carolina that came open when N. Carlton Tilley assumed senior status.
+On March 10, 2010, President Barack Obama nominated Eagles to a seat in the Middle District of North Carolina that came open when Norwood Carlton Tilley Jr. assumed senior status.
 Eagles had a hearing in front of the Senate Judiciary Committee on April 16, 2010, and her nomination was reported to the full Senate on May 6, 2010.
 The Senate approved her nomination on December 16, 2010, during the lame duck session of the 111th Congress.
 She received her commission on December 22, 2010.
+She became chief judge in 2023.
+She took senior status on December 31, 2024 but maintained her position as chief judge.

 Notable cases

 In 2012, she presided over U.S. v.
 Johnny Reid Edwards, where former presidential candidate and senator John Edwards was charged with campaign finance violations.